jacquev6/Polyglot/README.md

 Running the examples
 ====================

-To run all the examples provided in this project, you need a reasonably recent version of Bash (other shells might work but are unsupported), and a reasonably recent version of Docker.
+To run all the examples provided in this project, you need a reasonably recent version of Bash (other shells might work but are not supported), and a reasonably recent version of Docker.

 Then `./run.sh` should run each example in Docker containers.
 The first time you run it, it will download and install many things in Docker images; be patient.